nextlub programme

 17:30 End Day 1 & After-Work-Drink Plenary 20:00 Get together - Day 2 – 19 April 2023

 Plenary 08:45 Opening 2.
 Day 09:00 Holistic tribology – an important lever for more sustainable mobility with reduced CO2 emissions Prof. Dr.-Ing.
-Tim Hosenfeldt Schaeffler, Technolgies Gmbh & Co.
+Tim Hosenfeldt, Schaeffler Technologies GmbH & Co.
 KG

 09:30 CO2 neutral production and sustainable products in mechanical engineering industries Leo Pototzky, Bosch Rexroth AG